sdwru/terraform-v2/README.md

 This is based on the Digital Ocean API V2 https://github.com/toin0u/TerraformV2

-I took out the buzz http client adapter from the upstream project because I don't see any reason to use that.
+I took out the buzz http client and adapter from the upstream project because I don't see any reason to use that.
 I left in the guzzle adapter and interface to keep things flexible.

 #### WORK IN PROGRESS